svas20/Story-Recommendation-System/README.md

 ▶️ Execution Flow:
 - Story Generation: The story_generator node generates the story using the retriever tool.
 This tool provides user feedback from previously generated stories.

 - Story Judging: After generating the story, it is passed to the LLMJudge.
-This is where I used human-in-the-loop that interprets the graph to get user feedback (to provide this feedback, I used Agent Inbox [https://github.com/langchain-ai/agent-inbox], a user interface for feedback collection.
-As of now, I have not created a custom user interface; I am using this existing one).
+This is where I used human-in-the-loop that interprets the graph to get user feedback (to provide this feedback, I used Agent Inbox [https://github.com/langchain-ai/agent-inbox], a user interface for feedback collection.).

 - Feedback Writing: After receiving the user feedback, it is passed to the write_feedback node to summarize and write the feedback to the vector database.
 This vector database will be used by the story_generator node through the retriever tool to guide future story generations.

 ▶️ Execution Steps:
-- Install dependencies:
+- Install dependencies and create venv: uv sync
-   pip install -r requirements.txt

 - Run the graph using LangGraph CLI langgraph dev